feathr-ai/feathr/docs/how-to-guides/expression-language.md

 # Usage Guide

 Your data transformation can be composed of one or a few smaller tasks.
 Divide and conquer!
-For each individual task, check the following sections on how to acheive them.
+For each individual task, check the following sections on how to achieve them.
 Then combine them.
 For example, we have a trip mileage column but it's in string form.
 We want to compare if it's a long trip(> 30 miles).
 So we need to cast it into double and then compare with 30.
 We can do `cast_double(mile_column) > 30`.

 ## Field accessing